ninhdan/ASP.NETCore_MVC8_BookStore/README.md

 7. Run the application: `dotnet watch run`

 ## 🙏 Acknowledgements
-We would like to thank the Blazor community and Microsoft for their continuous support and contributions to the Blazor framework.
+We would like to thank the .NET community and Microsoft for their continuous support and contributions to the ASP.NET Core framework.
 Special thanks to contributors for their valuable input and feedback.